Public holidays in Ireland: History

 The Holidays (Employees) Act 1973 replaced the Whit Monday holiday with the first Monday in June.
-New Year's Day was not listed in the Act but was added by Statutory instrument in 1974.
+New Year's Day was added by Statutory instrument in 1974.
 The October Holiday was added in 1977.
 The first Monday in May (commonly known as May Day) was added in 1993 and first observed in 1994.

 The Organisation of Working Time Act 1997, among other things, transposed European Union directives on working times into Irish law.
 Schedule 2 of the Act specifies the nine public holidays to which employees in Ireland are entitled to receive time off work, time in-lieu or holiday pay depending on the terms of their employment.

 In 2022 only, Friday 18 March was a public holiday, to recognise the efforts of the country during the COVID-19 pandemic.

-In 2023, Imbolc/Saint Brigid's Day became a public holiday, to mark both the saint's feast day and the seasonal festival.
+In 2023, Saint Brigid's Day (Imbolc) became a public holiday, to mark both the saint's feast day and the seasonal festival.
 It is observed on the first Monday of February, or on 1 February if it falls on a Friday.
 A government statement noted that it is the first Irish public holiday named after a woman, and "means that all four of the traditional Celtic seasonal festivals will now be public holidays".

 Once-off public holidays

-The power to introduce an additional public holiday is provided for in the Organisation of Working Time Act 1997 and the Minister for Enterprise, Trade and Employment may introduce a new public holiday by regulation.
+The power to introduce an additional public holiday is provided for in the Organisation of Working Time Act 1997 and the Minister for Enterprise, Tourism and Employment may introduce a new public holiday by regulation.
 To date, three once-off public holidays have been introduced under the Act via Statutory Instrument.
 These were: